RIIL WEBCAST NO. 3

 I've worked the last 14 years at the University of Kansas, taking

-information that people in the field say they want and need, and
+information that people in the field say they want and need,

 working to communicate that information in formats and